sguox002/leetcode/leetcode-all.md

 ### greedy
 greedy problems are actually hard since you need to think hard to find the proper way and is able to prove its correctness.
 Take a greedy step and reduce to a smaller problem.
 Generally need some insights.

+<<-1589	Maximum Sum Obtained of Any Permutation    		34.5%	Medium
+an array of integers. a query [l,r] will return the sum A[l] to A[r]. the total sum is the sum of all requests. return max total sum among all permutation of the array.
+idea: event begin and start using hashmap and greedy assign the most frequent one with the largest value. greedy, hashmap, intevals
+->>

+<<-1591	Strange Printer II    		55.1%	Hard
+each time the printer will print a rect with same color. each color can only be used once. given a matrix of colors, check if we can print it.
+idea: hashmap for each color we find its rect. loop and find if the rect contains only the color and 0.
+Once it is valid, we change all to 0. greedy.
+->>

+<<-1599	Maximum Profit of Operating a Centennial Wheel    		43.2%	Medium
+wheel has 4 gondolas, each gondolas can hold 4 people. wheel rotate clockwise. rotate until next gondonla picking up customer with fixed cost.
+Boarding ticket price is given. given an array, A[i] is the number of people coming at the ith rotation. if you decide stopping picking up customers, all subsequent rotation is free (no cost). return min number of rotation to max the profit.
+- if more than 4 at ith rotation, push to remaining people to next.
+- record the profit and number of rotation. greedy, pickup and reduce problem size.
+->>

+<<-1605	Find Valid Matrix Given Row and Column Sums    		76.9%	Medium
+given each row sum and each col's sum. return a valid matrix. (all elements >=0).
+greedy: A[i,j] is bound by min(rsum[i],csum[j]).
+greedy choose the min as A[i,j], then update the rsum and csum.
+->>

 <<-1647.
 Minimum Deletions to Make Character Frequencies Unique
 get the occurrence for each char and count each number's frequency in map.